Requirements For Sandan

-- Each candidate shall perform 3 freestyle sessions, for a maximum time limit of 2 minutes each.
+- Each candidate shall perform 4 freestyle sessions, for a maximum time limit of 2 minutes each.
 The first session shall be seen after Yawara, and will primarily include the candidate’s understanding of that course with appropriate transitions between each arts shown.
 The second session shall be seen after Nage Te, and will primarily include the candidate’s understanding of that course with appropriate transitions between each art shown.
-The third session shall be seen after Shinnin, and will be a demonstration of the candidate’s understanding of all that he/she has learned in DZR.
+The third session shall be seen after Shime Te, and will primarily include the candidate’s understanding of that course with appropriate transitions between each art shown. (optional until Apr 2022) The fourth session shall be seen after Shinnin, and will be a demonstration of the candidate’s understanding of all that he/she has learned in DZR.

 - The balance of the exam for each rank shall be as it is currently formatted.

 - “Regulations, Policies, Procedures For Blackbelt Exams”

 - Application for Examination